Edmund Bacon (architect): Awards

 Bacon was awarded the Frank P. Brown Medal in 1962, the American Institute of Planners Distinguished Service Award, the Philadelphia Award, and an honorary doctorate from the University of Pennsylvania.
 In 1983, Bacon was elected into the National Academy of Design as an associate member, and became a full member in 1994.
+A sign was erected in his honor on Spruce Street between 3rd and 4th Streets in Philadelphia, PA, by the Society Hill Civic Association, for Bacon's design of “Greenways” (walkways between busy streets).
 From 2004 until his death at the age of 95 the following year, Bacon helped found and served as an honorary director of a foundation that bears his name, the Ed Bacon Foundation, whose programs are now managed by the Edmund N. Bacon Memorial Committee at the Philadelphia Center for Architecture.

 Personal life

-Bacon was the father of six children, including two sons, actor Kevin Bacon, musician Michael Bacon, and four daughters, Karin, Elinor, Hilda and Prudence (later Kira).
+Bacon was the father of six children, including two sons, actor Kevin Bacon and musician Michael Bacon, and four daughters, Karin, Elinor, Hilda and Prudence (later Kira).
 His wife was Ruth Hilda Holmes, a teacher and liberal political activist.
 His friends included Buckminster Fuller, Steen Eiler Rasmussen, James Rouse, and Konstantinos Apostolos Doxiadis.